hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

   * If you don't use a scoping specifier, feature options will be applied globally for all devices and streaming clients.
   * Feature option scoping specifiers can be stacked together, meaning you can use either type of scope or both, enabling you to create options that are specific to a certain Protect device, a certain streaming client, or both.
-    * To use a device-specific feature option, append the option with `.MAC`, where `MAC` is the MAC address of either a UniFi Protect controller or a camera.
+    * To use a device-specific feature option, append the option with `.MAC`, where `MAC` is the MAC address of either a UniFi Protect controller or a camera, entered as 12 characters, without any seperators.
     * To use a streaming client-specific feature option, append the option with `.IPADDRESS` where `IPADDRESS` is the IP address of the HomeKit streaming client.
     * To use both a device-specific and a streaming client-specific feature option, append the option with `.MAC.IPADDRESS`.